anthonydotnet/ubase/README.md

 # ubase - What is it?
 A base Visual Studio solution for Umbraco 8.1+.
 The solution is a SOLID foundation of common patterns, folder structures, and website features which are widely accepted as "best practice" in the Umbraco community.
-USync definitions in this solution provide a
+USync definitions in this solution provide a foundation set of document types and datatypes.

 Note: This is not meant to be a "starter kit" per se, nor is it meant to have a load of features which are toggled.